 Organisations are becoming increasingly aware of the importance of understanding what their customers want and therefore the necessity to develop products and services that meet their needs and aspirations.
 Organisations that place customers at the forefront of all decision-making and take a marketing-led approach are able to create competitive advantage and build brand loyalty.

-The MA in Cross-Cultural Communication and International Marketing covers key issues in cross-cultural communication such as cultural mindsets, the relationship between communication and culture, and how miscommunication can be prevented or minimised, as well as marketing principles and practices.
+The MA in Cross-Cultural Communication and International Marketing covers key issues in cross-cultural communication such as cultural mindsets, the communication/culture relationship, how miscommunication can be prevented or minimised, and marketing principles and practices.